The technologies framework provides a range of different contexts for learning that draw on important aspects of everyday life and work.

 - develop an understanding of the role and impact of technologies in changing and influencing societies

-- contribute to building a better world by taking responsible, ethical actions to improve their life, the lives of others and the environment
+- contribute to building a better world by taking responsible, ethical actions to improve my life, the lives of others and the environment

 - gain the confidence and skills to embrace and use technologies now and in the future, at home, at work and in the wider community

 - become an informed consumer and producer who has an appreciation of the merits and impacts of products and services